McConnell vows Trump's nominee to replace Ginsburg will get Senate vote, setting up historic fight - KESQ

 McConnell’s vow that a nominee would get a vote set up a clash with the top Democrat in the Senate, Chuck Schumer of New York, who said earlier Friday that a Supreme Court vacancy “should not be filled until we have a new president.”

 “The American people should have a voice in the selection of their next Supreme Court Justice.
-Therefore, this vacancy should not be filled until we have a new president,” the top Senate Democrat tweeted after news of the justice’s passing broke.
+Therefore, this vacancy should not be filled until we have a new president,” the top Senate Democrat tweeted in a reference to a statement made by McConnell in 2016 after the passing of Supreme Court Justice Antonin Scalia.

 Ginsburg died on Friday due to complications of metastatic pancreas cancer, the court announced.
 She was 87.